Wohlstand/libADLMIDI/README.md

 * To compile for DOS via DJGPP on Linux, use `cmake/djgpp/djgpp-cmake.sh` script which a wrapper over CMake to pass DJGPP's stuff required for build

 # License
-The library is licensed under in it's parts LGPL 2.1+, GPL v2+, GPL v3+, and MIT.
+The library is licensed under in it's parts LGPL 2.1+, and MIT.
 * Nuked OPL3 emulators are licensed under LGPL v2.1+.
-* DosBox OPL3 emulator is licensed under GPL v2+.
+* DosBox OPL3 emulator is licensed under GPL v2+ **(To use DOSBox-equiped build of libADLMIDI you are agree to use a GPLv2+ license on your project).**
 * Chip interfaces are licensed under LGPL v2.1+.
 * File Reader class and MIDI Sequencer is licensed under MIT.
 * WOPL reader and writer module is licensed under MIT.
-* Other parts of library are licensed under GPLv3+.
+* Other parts of library are licensed under LGPL v2.1+.
+* Misc. utilities, players, and player plugins are licensed under GPLv3+.
+* Examples are licensed under MIT.

 ## Available CMake options